 Price & information about the tour

-This excursion by electric long-tail boat is currently only available to guests of The Pavillons Anana Krabi.
+This excursion by electric long-tail boat is currently only available to guests of The Pavilions Anana Krabi.
 (We’ll tell you more about the hotel below.)
-The tour costs 1,950 Baht per person.
-Overall, the trip took about 4 hours (from arrival to departure), but the actual tour itself took around 3 hours.
+The tour costs 1,500 Baht per person.
+Overall, the trip takes about 5 hours (from arrival to departure).

 Tha Pom Klong